jmamath/jmamath.github.io/content/blog/rlaif-economics/index.md

 - **Conservative estimate (at $0.30/pair):** $300,000
 - **Realistic estimate (at $1.50/pair):** $1,500,000

+We based these estimates on Lee et al. (2024).

 This doesn't include:
 - Project management and coordination overhead
 - Quality control and inter-annotator agreement verification